idealogica/debug/readme.md

-# Debugging tools: Symfony VarDumper and FirePHP in one package
+# Debugging tools: Symfony VarDumper and Chrome Logger in one package

 ## Installation

 ```
-composer require idealogica/debug:~1.0.0
+composer require idealogica/debug:~1.1.0
 ```

 ## How to use?